All comics published through CEX Publishing are 100% creator-owned.

 Have you read the Overview & Eligibility tab about the program to make sure your project is eligible for submission?
 Okay!
 Then you’re ready to submit, using the following guidelines:

-Please note that our submission periods are held biannually and are only during the months of February and August.
+Please note that our submission periods are held biannually – to be announced.

 - 5-10 pages of fully finished sequential pages;